feedzai/fairgbm/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ## Environment info

-LightGBM version or commit hash:
+FairGBM version or commit hash:

-Command(s) you used to install LightGBM
+Command(s) you used to install FairGBM

 ```shell